NHS 111 is free to the caller and accessible 24/7, 365 days a year.

 I work for the Trust’s NHS 111 service – the non-emergency number when you urgently need medical help or advice but it’s not a life-threatening situation.

-Regular surveys undertaken over the past year confirm that patients are generally satisfied with the NHS111 service that SCAS provides.
+Regular surveys undertaken confirm that patients are generally satisfied with the NHS111 service that SCAS provides.

 We have undertaken a number of innovative developments and pilot projects to further develop and enhance our high quality non- emergency service and improve the patient experience.